MDeus/jitutils/OSSE/README.md

 # About #
-This is a tool for visualizing assembly code that takes an input file  containing assembly instructions and outputs an SVG.
+This is a tool for visualizing assembly code that takes an input file  containing assembly instructions and outputs an SVG or html.

 ## Installations ##
 - dotnet